 Faculty may refer any student for assessment directly to the Learning Disability Specialist.

-Many LD students are wary to self-identify once they begin college.
-LD students who were assessed often felt embarrassed when pulled out for “Resource”.
+Many students with learning differences are wary to self-identify once they begin college.
+Students with learning differences who were assessed often felt embarrassed when pulled out for “Resource”.
 They think that they will be stigmatized or want to shed the “special” label.

 Others have too often heard “you’re just lazy.”
-Although they struggled, these LD students were never identified in school.
+Although they struggled, these students with learning differences were never identified in school.

-Typical LD adults are average or above average students who “should” be doing better.
+Typical adults with a Learning Disability (LD) are average or above average students who “should” be doing better.
 They come to class; they do their homework.
 Despite their efforts, something just doesn’t “fit”.
 There seems to be a disconnect between oral and written work.
 Spelling and/or mechanics are often poor.
 Reading fluency may be weak.
 They may experience significant difficulty with positive and negative numbers or formulas in mathematics.
-LD students may understand concepts in class and do well on homework, yet fail miserably on exams.
+LD students may understand concepts in class and do well on homework yet fail miserably on exams.
 Without accommodation and strategy training for their functional limitations, these students can flounder and leave college before they complete their program of study.